talwat/blog/docs/posts/gentoo-on-arm.md

 ## The system logger

-The gentoo install guide reccomends [sysklogd](https://packages.gentoo.org/packages/app-admin/sysklogd), but you might get an error when you try and compile it, because it isn't stable on ARM yet.
+The gentoo install guide recommends [sysklogd](https://packages.gentoo.org/packages/app-admin/sysklogd), but you might get an error when you try and compile it, because it isn't stable on ARM yet.

 You can use the two other options listed, [syslog-ng](https://packages.gentoo.org/packages/app-admin/syslog-ng), or